michaelagarwal/Alexa-skill/README.md

 5) Alexa manifest <br>
   This is the JSON representation of manifest from Alexa Developer Console
 6) DynamoDB folder <br>
-  Contains the schema and data for 6 tables
+  This contains the schema and data for 6 tables